-- Carefully prise apart the key ⇒ fig. 69 (A) and the cover (B) using a coin. - Remove the cover in the direction of the arrow. - Remove the used battery from the cover. - Insert the new battery.
+- Remove the used battery from the cover. - Insert the new battery.
 Make sure that the "+" symbol on the battery is facing downwards.
 The correct polarity is indicated on the cover. - After inserting the battery, align the cover and key and press the two parts together.

-Used batteries must be disposed of at an appropriate waste facility or through an authorised service, given that their components can affect the environment
+Used batteries must be disposed of at an appropriate waste facility or through an authorised service, given that their components can affect the environment.

-- The system must be re-synchronised after each battery replacement to be able to lock and unlock the vehicle using the remote control > page 106. - The new battery must be of the same type as the original.
+- The system must be re-synchronised after each battery replacement to be able to lock and unlock the vehicle using the remote control \Rightarrow page 106. - The new battery must be of the same type as the original.